 - Maximum braked towing weight is permissible, provided long periods of uphill driving on gradients over 8% are not undertaken. - In high altitude mountainous regions, the thinner atmosphere can reduce engine performance.
-Above3280 feet (1000metres) the stipulated maximum permitted gross train weight must be reduced by 10% for every 3280 feet (1000metres) in altitude. - The kerbside weight of the vehicle can be found in Section 8. - When towing, the nose weight of the caravan or trailer and the tow-bar assembly must be deducted from the permissible maximum load (see Section 8).
+Above 3280 feet (1000 metres) the stipulated maximum permitted gross train weight must be reduced by 10% for every 3280 feet (1000 metres) in altitude. - The kerbside weight of the vehicle can be found in Section 8. - When towing, the nose weight of the caravan or trailer and the tow-bar assembly must be deducted from the permissible maximum load (see Section 8).

 - When towing at the maximum permissible rear axle load keep within legal towing speeds but in any case do not exceed 62 mph (100 km/h).
-Increase tyre pressures to 39 lbf/in2 (2,5 bar). - The recommended maximum tow-ball nose weight is 132 lb (60 kg).
-Having a lower nose weight or exceeding the maximum nose weight limit may impair the vehicle's handling. - It is essential that only a Jaguar tow-bar and Jaguar electrical tow-bar kit are supplied and fitted by a Jaguar dealer.
+Increase tyre pressures to 39 lbf/in2 (2,5 bar, 2,55 kg/cm2, 250 kPa). - The recommended maximum tow-ball nose weight is shown in Section 8.
+Having a lower nose weight or exceeding the maximum nose weight limit may impair the vehicle's handling. - It is essential that only a Jaguar tow-bar and Jaguar electrical tow-bar kit are supplied and fitted by a Jaguar Dealer.